Background pattern

 • You need to take more doses than recommended.

-• You do not feel well when you stop taking the medication and feel better once you take it again (withdrawal symptoms).
+• You do not feel well when you stop taking the medicine and feel better once you take it again ("withdrawal symptoms").

-If you notice any of these signs, talk to your doctor to analyze the best treatment for you, including when it is appropriate to stop taking it and how to do it safely (see section 3, If you interrupt treatment with Duoxona.
+If you notice any of these signs, talk to your doctor to discuss the best treatment for you, including when it is appropriate to stop taking it and how to do it safely (see section 3, If you stop taking Duoxona).

 Tell your doctor if you have cancer associated with peritoneal metastasis or initial intestinal obstruction in advanced stages of digestive and pelvic cancers.